liamgreenhill/liamnugent.me/posts/thinking-different-about-the-app-store-review-process.md

 Apple say that this is to make life easier for users but a cynic might point out that taking a 15–30% cut of that income will be a factor in the decision.

-And this is the point where it quickly escalates.
+And this is the point where it escalates quickly.

 ## “Seemingly arbitrary” is not a new look for the App Store reviewers